WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

      hive agent check --name hiveAgent
      ```

-To test a metadata migration from the Apache Hive agent, [create a metadata migration](./migrate-metadata.md).
+To test a metadata migration from the Apache Hive agent, [create a metadata migration](./migrate-metadata.md) and run it to transfer data, then check that the data has arrived in its intended destination.

 ### Add AWS Glue as target hive agent